Inside Stories

 What neighborhoods did you look at?

 Finally, I realized my best bet was either Prospect Heights, Ditmas, Prospect Lefferts, or Crown Heights.
-It was the less popular side of Prospect Park (or so I thought), and there was a good mix of places I could afford.
+They were on the less popular side of Prospect Park (or so I thought), and there was a good mix of places I could afford.
 Prospect Heights became my favorite choice after awhile.

 How many places did you look at?